DanielFLopez1620/Python_TopicsAndExamples/CleanPython/m01_code_formatting/README.md

 make checklist
 ~~~

 This will check for the compliance of the PEP8, then check types and finally run the tests.
+If one of the steps faile, consider the entire process as a failure.

 ### [Black](https://github.com/ambv/black)

-Another useful tool that you can use to check the code and even it will give format by itself.
+Another useful tool that you can use to check the code and even it will give format by itself, for example, by making sure the Strings are always in use of double-quotes and ensure the order of parameters.

+It may be inconvenient that this tool actually edit the codes, mostly in cases of control version.
+However, it helps us to focus more on the problem than worryinng about the structure.

+Let's check an example:

+d